Tag Archives: alcohol

 June 14 1789, First Bourbon whiskey

 June 4.
-On this day, in 1789, whiskey was first distilled from maize (corn) by Rev Elijah Craig of Kentucky.
-He named his product “Bourbon whiskey” as a reference to Bourbon County.
-Until the innovation of the Rev Craig, US whiskey was made mostly from rye, usually with some malted barley added as an enzymatic modifier for the rye starch.
-George Washington, the first US president, made whiskey from rye this way, becoming the largest distiller in the US in the late 1700s.
-He used very little malt.
+On this day, in 1789, the US national version whiskey, Bourbon, was first distilled by Rev Elijah Craig of Kentucky.
+He named his product “Bourbon whiskey” as a reference to Bourbon County, where he lived.
+Rev. Craig’s innovation was to use maize (corn) instead of rye or malted barley.
+Up until this innovation, most US whiskey was made from rye, with some malted barley added as an enzymatic modifier.
+George Washington, the first US president, made whiskey from rye using very little malt, becoming the largest distiller in the US in the late 1700s.

-For reasons that are not at all clear, consumption of Bourbon whiskey has far surpassed that of rye whiskey in the US.
-Here, Senator Mitch McConnell tells congress about the spirit of Kentucky, Bourbon whiskey.
-And here is his speech set to music along with other news of the day, and a comment by President Obama saying he’d enjoy having a drink with Senator McConnell.
+Corn is cheaper than rye, and Bourbon whiskey has a milder flavor too.
+Perhaps because of this, US consumption of Bourbon whiskey has come to far surpass that of rye whiskey.
+Here, in a famous speech, Senator Mitch McConnell tells congress that Bourbon is the spirit of Kentucky, and the spirit of the US.
+Here, his speech is set to music with other news of the day, and a comment by President Obama saying he’d enjoy having a drink with Senator McConnell.
 What would that drink be?
-I’ll guess a mint julep, the classic Kentucky concoction, typically made with Bourbon, sugar, and spearmint.
+Straight Bourbon? or Bourbon and water, or perhaps a mint julep, the classic Kentucky concoction, made with Bourbon, sugar, and spearmint.

-On the topic, I should mention that the favorite drink of Lyndon B. Johnson, was Bourbon and branch water.
-And that Theodore Roosevelt served mint juleps at The White house (if you played tennis with him) using his own, White-house grown mint, but that Theodore Roosevelt made his mint juleps with rye, not Bourbon.
-June 14th is also flag day (though only celebrated in Pennsylvania), and the day of the mutiny on the HMS Bounty, and the day of the Marijuana act, 1937.
-Hawaii joined the union this day, and Paris fell in WWII.
+Related to this topic, I should mention that President Truman liked Bourbon straight, that the favorite drink of Lyndon B. Johnson, was “Bourbon and branch” (branch is water).
+And that Theodore Roosevelt served mint juleps at The White house (if you played tennis with him) using his own, White-house grown mint, but made with rye, not Bourbon.

 GWKuhn outflow point.
 During a storm this outflow is filled to the roof.